VibekRoy/projectCare/README.md

 ## Demo

-You can checkout the project here : https://slotify-j08i.onrender.com/
+You can checkout the project here : https://tech-care-three.vercel.app/

 ## Features ✨

-- **Chart** Better visuals and understanding from the chart.
+- **Chart:** Better visuals and understanding from the chart.
-- **Search** Realtime search for patients.
+- **Search:** Realtime search for patients.

 ---